DarkGhostHunter/Laralocker/README.md

 ### Starting with `reserveSlot()` and ending with `releaseSlot()`

-> If you're using Laravel 5.8, you will need to use these methods manually.
+> If you're using Laravel 5.8, you will need to use these methods in inside your Job.

 The `reserveSlot()` method boots up the locking system to reserve the job slot.
-Ideally, this should be in the first line of code, but as long is before calling the `$this->slot` will be fine.
+Ideally, this should be in the first line of code, but as long is present before any call to the `$this->slot` will be fine.

 The `releaseSlot()` method tells the locking system to release the job, like a "light clean up".
 This should be the last line of code.

-The `clearSlot()` can be used only free the reserved slot when you use  `fail()` or `release()`.
-It allows for other jobs to re-use the slot immediately, avoiding slot jumping.
+The `clearSlot()` only frees the reserved slot before you use `fail()` or `release()`.
+It allows for other jobs to re-use the slot immediately, avoiding "slot jumping".

 ### `startFrom()`

 When the Job asks where to start, this will be used to get the "last slot" used.

+If it's the first, its fine to return `null`.

-Once this starting point is retrieved, the Locker will save the last used in the Cache and retrieve it from there, instead of executing this method in each Job.
+Once this starting point is retrieved, the Locker will save it in the Cache.
+Subsequent calls to the starting point will be use the Cache instead of of executing this method in each Job.

 This is used only when the first Job hits the queue, or if the cache returns null (maybe because you flushed it).

 > You should return a string, or an [object instance that can be represented as a string](https://www.php.net/manual/en/language.oop5.magic.php#object.tostring).

 ### `next($slot)`

 After retrieving the starting slot, the Queue Worker will put it into this method to get the next slot that should be free to reserve.
+It may receive anything you set, even `null`.

 If the next slot was already "reserved" by another Job, it will recursively call `next($slot)` until it finds one that is not.

-> For example, if your first slot is `10`, the method will receive `10` and then return `20`.
-The Locker will check if `20` is reserved, and if its not free, then it call `next()` again but using `20`, and so on, until it finds one that is not reserved, like `60`.
+> For example, if your initial slot is `null`, the method will receive `null`, add ten and then return `10`.
+The Locker will check if `10` is reserved, and if its not free, then it call `next($slot)` again but using `10`, and so on, until it finds one that is not reserved, like `60`.

 ### `cache()` (optional)

 This is entirely optional.
 If you want that particular Job to use another Cache store, you can return it here.
 Just remember to [have properly configured the Cache driver](https://laravel.com/docs/5.8/cache#driver-prerequisites) you want to use in your application beforehand.

+If your cache is compatible with tagging, like `redis` and `memcached`, you can set your tag here transparently.
+This allows you to flush a tag if something goes wrong, or have more granular control on it.

 ```php
 <?php